learning-zone/angular-basics/notes/angular.md

 7. **Service worker cache**: A service worker is a script that runs in the web browser and manages caching for an application.
 8. **defer attribute**: Mentioning defer attribute to script tag will defer the loading of the scripts (sychronous) until the document is not parsed thus making site interactive quicker.
 9. **async attribute**: async delays the loading of scripts until the document is not parsed but without respecting the order of loading of the scripts.
-10. **Using ChangeDetectionStrategy.OnPush**: `ChangeDetectionStrategy.OnPush` tells Angular that the component only depends on his Inputs ( aka pure ) and needs to be checked in only the following cases:
+10. **ChangeDetectionStrategy.OnPush**: `ChangeDetectionStrategy.OnPush` tells Angular that the component only depends on his Inputs ( aka pure ) and needs to be checked in only the following cases:
 i).
 The `Input` reference changes.
 ii).
 An event occurred from the component or one of his children.
 iii).
 You run change detection explicitly by calling `detectChanges()/tick()/markForCheck()`